tonethar/IGME-110-Fall-2025/documents/p3-work-plan.md

-# Project 3 - Interactive Digital Prototype: Work Plan, Features & Personas (DRAFT)
+# Project 3 - Interactive Digital Prototype (DRAFT)
+##  Work Plan, Features & Personas

 - For this deliverable, your group will create a detailed work plan that outlines the steps you will take to develop and pitch your digital prototype.